 About Me

 I was born and raised in a small, rural town in Kentucky.
 I then headed to southern Indiana where I received my bachelor’s degree in psychology from the University of Southern Indiana.
 After completing an undergraduate internship under the supervision of a pediatric psychologist, I knew I wanted to work in the mental health field with children in some capacity.
 I discovered the field of school psychology, which led me to where I am today.
-I am currently a fourth-year Ph.D. student in the school psychology program at Northern Illinois University.
-As an extern at LivingRite, I am excited to grow as a therapist and to work with a diverse set of clients!
+I recently completed my doctoral internship at a therapeutic high school, serving students receiving special education services primarily for emotional disorders.
+I am currently completing my post-doctoral fellowship here at LivingRite, and am excited to serve a diverse range of clients!

 Areas of Specialty

-As a school psychologist in training, I specialize in working with children and adolescents.
-I have experience working in a school setting with students with anxiety, ADHD, behavior problems, autism, emotion regulation difficulties, specific learning disabilities, and more.
+As a trained school psychologist, I specialize in working with children and adolescents.
+I have experience working in the school and private practice setting with youth experiencing anxiety, depression, ADHD, behavior problems, autism, emotion regulation difficulties, specific learning disabilities, and more.
 I also have experience applying intensive exposure therapy for children with selective mutism.
 With my experience in the education setting, I recognize the importance of connecting outside mental health support with a child’s schooling in order to allow the child to best access their education.
 I hope to work collaboratively with clients and their families in reaching their treatment goals.
+In addition to therapy, I am also trained in conducting psychological assessments for a range of presenting problems (ADHD, Anxiety, Depression, Specific Learning Disorder, Intellectual Disability, etc.).

 Education